 We strongly believe that Keills is not just about work, it is important that we participate in the wider community

 Andy is a Trustee and Treasurer of Revive MS Support, a Glasgow based charity helping those who suffer from Multiple Sclerosis in the West of Scotland.
-As treasurer, he is overseeing the formulation of a £1.5million fund raising project. #thenextstep The funds will enable Revive to locate to new premises near to the neurology department of the Queen Elizabeth University Hospital in Glasgow, and to provide running costs for the next 3 years.
-Watch Revive MS Support’s video Revive #TheNextStep .
+As treasurer, he led the board through a successful £1.5 million fund raising project, creating a new centre for he benefit of Revive’s clients. #thenextstep The new centre is near to the neurology department of the Queen Elizabeth University Hospital in Glasgow.
+The funds raised also provide running costs for specific projects over the next 3 years.
+Andy’s six year tenure as a Trustee terminates in July 2018

 Partick Housing Association

 Having developed an interest in Housing Associations by creating one of the first ever investment specialisms in this sector for pension fund investors in the mid 1990s, Alan welcomed the opportunity to join Partick Housing Association as non executive member of its board.

 Now retired, Andy coached and refereed rugby union for 10 years, starting with Glasgow Accies primary 6 as coach and taking that group through to Glasgow Hawks under 16 and was a member of the West of Scotland Rugby Referee Society.

 Alan is the chair of the Bearsden Academy Parent Council.

 For the last 4 years, Keills has held an art competition with the Glasgow School of Art.
 This competition encouraged an interface between the business world and students of the School.
 It was a challenging and rewarding exercise for all concerned.